bp-ouhaha/EcoForest-modbus-registers/README.md

 ```
 substitutions:
-  ## this exact names will be used in heatpump-ecogeo.yaml
+  ## these exact names will be used in heatpump-ecogeo.yaml
   ## address of the Modbus slave device on the bus, default value is typically 17
   heatpump_modbus_address: "17"
   heatpump_uart_id: "modbus_uart"